 Brown will reduce greenhouse gas emissions for all newly acquired facilities by a minimum of 15 percent and as much as 30 percent.

-In the past eight years, Brown University has reduced its energy-related carbon footprint by 27 percent below 2007 levels as part of an ambitious greenhouse gas reduction plan.
-This 27 percent reduction puts us behind the 31 percent reduction goal in the original plan.
-This was accomplished by switching from carbon-intensive Number 6 fuel oil to natural gas at our Central Heat Plant and a major focus on energy efficiency investments initiated in fiscal year 2008.
+In the past nine years, Brown University has reduced its energy-related carbon footprint by 27.4 percent below 2007 levels, without new construction, as part of an ambitious greenhouse gas reduction plan.
+This leaves us three years to meet our 2020 goal of 42 percent below 2007 levels.
+This was accomplished by switching from carbon-intensive Number 6 fuel oil to natural gas at our Central Heat Plant and by focusing on energy efficiency investments initiated in fiscal year 2008.
 Facilities Management’s Design & Construction office also implemented multiple projects under the high-performance design goals for all new construction, major renovations, and acquired facilities, including a minimum certification of Leadership in Energy and Environmental Design (LEED®) Silver and at least 25 percent better requirements than code in energy utilization.